mmechtley/mmechtley.github.io/index.md

 I earned my B.S. in Mathematics from Arizona State University in 2007.
 As an undergrad, I developed [Appreciating Hubble at Hyper-speed]({{site.baseurl}}/ahah/), an interactive simulation used as a teaching tool for introductory astronomy labs.

-Outside of work I enjoy travel, hiking, cycling, and [making](http://makezine.com/) things, especially custom electronics.
+Outside of work I enjoy travel, hiking, cycling, citrus, and [making](http://makezine.com/) things, especially custom electronics for video games.
 I previously worked as the iPhone specialist and resident science pedant at indie video game developer [Flashbang Studios](http://blurst.com/).
 I worked primarily with [Unity 3D](http://unity3d.com/), though I also did nearly all of the Cocoa/Objective-C programming on our iPhone games.
 I contributed significantly to our games Splume, Off-Road Velociraptor Safari, Jetpack Brontosaurus, Minotaur in a China Shop, Rebolt, Blush, Crane Wars, and Time Donkey.
 I also developed the iPhone boxing game Touch KO with my brother Adam Mechtley.

 {% include icon-adsabs.html query='author:"Mechtley, M."' text="M. Mechtley at NASA ADS" %}